justxuewei/justxuewei/README.md

 - ⭐️ Gopher, Rustacean
 - ⭐️ Open source enthusiast: Apache Dubbo PMC, GSoC 2022 Mentor, Kata Containers Contributor

 I'm focusing on cloud-native, operating systems, virtualization and middleware.
-As a developer and open source enthusiast, I'm actively contributing code to project [katacontainers/katacontainers](https://github.com/kata-containers/kata-containers) and [apache/dubbo-go](https://github.com/apache/dubbo-go).
-Posts about development and other stuff (a vast majority in Chinese🇨🇳) will be updated on my blog, leaving a comment is always appreciated.
-Here are the latest posts, hope you'll enjoy it:
+As a developer and open-source enthusiast, I actively contribute code to projects such as [katacontainers/katacontainers](https://github.com/kata-containers/kata-containers) and [apache/dubbo-go](https://github.com/apache/dubbo-go).
+Posts about development and other topics (with the vast majority in Chinese🇨🇳) will be updated on my blog, leaving a comment is always appreciated.
+Here are my latest posts, I hope you'll enjoy it:

 <!-- BLOG-POST-LIST:START -->
 - [Go 语言体系下的微服务框架选型: Dubbo-go](https://nxw.name/2023/dubbo-go-2023)